nwjs/nw.js/docs/References/Window.md

     - `new-instance` `{Boolean}` _Optional_ whether to open a new window in a separate render process.
     - `inject-js-start` `{String}` _Optional_ the script to be injected before document loaded.
 See [Manifest format](Manifest Format.md#inject-js-start)
     - `inject-js-end` `{String}` _Optional_ the script to be injected before document unloaded.
 See [Manifest format](Manifest Format.md#inject-js-end)
+    - `id` `{String}` _Optional_ the ID used to identify the window.
+This will be used to remember the size and position of the window and restore that geometry when a window with the same id is later opened.
+[See also the Chrome App documentation](https://developer.chrome.com/apps/app_window#type-CreateWindowOptions)
 * `callback(win)` `{Function}` _Optional_ callback when with the opened native `Window` object

 Open a new window and load `url` in it.